isaacg1/isaacg1.github.io/_posts/2021-08-12-paper-push-pull.md

 the player would be forced to solve a problem that's known to be super hard, making the game itself super hard as well.

+Retrospective
+---

-That completes our paper.
-Overall, I'm happy with it.
+Overall, I'm happy with the paper.
 We developed a new way of proving PSPACE-completeness besides Nondeterministic Constraint Logic, which Erik developed and which was the previous standard.
 We also opened the world of "Gadget motion planning", which my next paper would further explore.